KhodbhayaDenisa18/Air_Quality_Index/README.md

 5.Verified that city details are properly displayed in the browser.

 🖥️ How to Run (Week 1)
-Download or clone the project folder.
+1.Download or clone the project folder.

-Open index.html in a browser.
+2.Open index.html in a browser.

-The app will display AQI details loaded from cities.json.
+3.The app will display AQI details loaded from cities.json.

 📅 Next Steps (Week 2 Plan)

 Integrate OpenAQ API for real-time AQI data.

 Show AQI levels with colored indicators (Good, Moderate, Poor, Hazardous).

 Add a search/filter option for cities.